 The Group considers information developed internally or obtained from external sources that indicate that the debtor is unlikely to pay its creditors, including the Group, in full (without taking into account any collateral held by the Group).
-Irrespective of the above analysis, the Group considers that default has occurred when a financial asset is more than 90 days past due unless the Group b) Credit-impaired financial assets

 Irrespective of the above analysis, the Group considers that default has occurred when a financial asset is more than 90 days past due unless the Group has reasonable and supportable information to demonstrate that a more lagging default criterion is more appropriate.